Our Team

 Benard began his career at FINCA Microfinance Bank in Dar es Salaam, where he led a team in recovering outstanding loan assignments for a year.
 He then moved to KCB Bank Tanzania, where he specialized in leading youth project coordination, grants management, financial reporting, and project management and planning for three years.

-Geoffrey’s academic achievements include an MBA from Uganda Christian University, a Bachelor of Information Systems from Makerere University, an international diploma in Leadership and Management from Luxury Academy London, and an international certification in Monitoring and Evaluation from the International Training Centre of the International Labour Organization in Turin, Italy.
-Committed to professional growth, he is currently pursuing an Executive MBA in Strategic Leadership at the Quantic School of Business and Technology in Washington DC.
+His academic achievements include an MBA from Uganda Christian University, a Bachelor of Information Systems from Makerere University, an international diploma in Leadership and Management from Luxury Academy London, and an international certification in Monitoring and Evaluation from the International Training Centre of the International Labor Organization in Turin, Italy.
+Committed to professional growth, he is currently pursuing an Executive MBA in Strategic Leadership at the Quantic School of Business and Technology in Washington.

-Outside of his professional endeavors, Geoffrey is an active Rotarian, actively involved in community service and humanitarian projects.
-He is also a passionate coffee farmer, dedicated to sustainable agriculture practices.
-Furthermore, Geoffrey values his role as a family man, finding balance between his personal and professional life.
+Outside of his professional endeavors, he is a Gratitude Network Fellow and a Rotarian.
+He is a coffee farmer, dedicated to sustainable agriculture practices and values his role as a family man, finding balance between his personal and professional life.

 Ritah is a committed and talented professional with over five years of experience in the finance and accounting industry.
 Her self-driven nature has propelled her career forward, allowing her to develop a comprehensive skill set in financial management and analysis.